Mercedes-Benz redesigned its C-Class for the 2022 model year, but so far only the sedan and wagon have arrived.

 Expect the interior to be similar in design to the C-Class, meaning buyers should be treated to a 12.3-inch digital instrument cluster and 11.9-inch (with portrait layout) infotainment screen as standard.

-2024 Mercedes-Benz CLE-Class spy shots = Photo credit: S. Baldauf/SB-Medien
+2024 Mercedes-Benz CLE-Class Cabriolet spy shots - Photo credit: S. Baldauf/SB-Medien

 Powertrains should also be a match.
 The C-Class is available in the U.S. in C300 guise only at present.
 The C300 is powered by a 2.0-liter engine that makes 255 hp and 295 lb-ft of torque, and is aided by a 48-volt mild-hybrid system that adds another 20 hp and 148 lb-ft for short blasts.
-More options are coming, including hot C43 and C63 models from AMG whose powertrains should also make it into similar AMG versions of the CLE-Class.
+More options are coming, including hot AMG C43 and hotter AMG C63 models with powertrains that are expected into similar AMG versions of the CLE-Class.

 As for the roof, Mercedes looks to be going with a soft-top design, just like on the SL, though the automaker has heavily camouflaged it so we can't see the true shape.

-A reveal should occur late this year or early next.
+A reveal should occur late this year or early in 2023.
 The coupe should arrive about the same time.